Germanic origins. Hellmrech, Hellmreich, Hellmerich, Hellmrick, Hellmrich, Helmrich…

 What’s in a name is the famous question?
 Well in our case, rather a great deal is in a name or indeed names.
 The name Helmrich (as we know it now in Australia), or however you want to spell it, comes from the old German language.
 It’s a combination of the old Norse Hialm (helmet/protection) and Rik (mighty).
 Its likely and probable that this referred to a family history within the military.

-Charles and I hope that’s what he was called; was the son, (I hope of two rather lovely folk from Germany).
+Charles and I hope that’s what he was called; was the son, (I hope of two rather lovely folk from what we now know as Germany).
 For all I know he could have been born Karl or Carl?
 These being the Germanic variant of Charles and far more probable.
-It is likely that he anglicised his christian name in Scotland.
+From the records I’ve been able to disseminate he gave Charles as his christian name in Scotland.
 For sure, his surname seemed to cause a great deal of consternation with spelling throughout his short life in Scotland.

-Helmrich in German history also appears as Helmreich or Helmerich and when he got married in Scotland he gave his name as Hellmrick.
+Our fellow started out a Hellmrech.
+However, by the time he died it had been changed to Hellmrich.
+Hellmrech in German history also appears as Helmreich or Helmerich and when he got married in Scotland he gave his name as Hellmrick (I’d suggest that is how he pronounced Hellmrech).
 Lets not forget our own very common variant in the nineteenth century of Hellmrich and then Helmrich!
 One lesson I have learned about name spelling is that it was haphazard at best and frequently reflected the variants of different locales and the ‘ear’ of the person making the recording and their own level of education.

 Two of their leaders Master Helmrich and Master Dietrich were killed.